 For calculating CPCs, we'll look at the last 30 days of data.

-To find out if a campaign is budget-capped, we don't use the same method as AdWords.
+We don't use the same method as Google Ads to determine if a campaign is budget-capped.
 We'll consider a campaign budget-capped if it has spent over 85% of its budget on average over the last seven days.
-It's more aggressive than AdWords, but in our experience more appropriate.
+It's more aggressive than Google Ads but more appropriate in our experience.

-The estimate of the spend, clicks and CPC after the bid reductions isn't going to be precisely accurate.
-The actual effect will depend on available extra impression inventory for that campaign.
+The spend, clicks and CPC estimate after the bid reductions isn't going to be precisely accurate.
+The actual effect will depend on that campaign's available extra impression inventory.